 Cold and dark, this time of year, the earth lies dormant, awaiting the return of the sun, and with it, life.
 Far beneath the frozen surface, a heartbeat waits, until the moment is right, to spring.
 If we keep in-tune with our seasonal instincts we would be sleeping these longer nights and doing less but for many us the modern world is very out of tune with these patterns which takes its toll on our health.
 There seems to be an increase of people with severe colds and flu, even early on in the season this year.
 We need to be much more proactive in our approach to keeping these viruses at bay and so have put together some things that I personally use over winter.

 As many of you know antibiotics are of no use with flu and colds but there are many ways we can boost our health and immune systems to prevent or aid quicker recovery.
-Many old traditional remedies are beginning to be revived, becoming more widely used again and found to be incredibly successful.
+Many old traditional remedies are beginning to be revived, becoming more widely used again and found to be incredibly successful along with scientific research.
 If you are unwell please do stay at home as much as possible, you will recover faster and stop these viruses spreading.

 First of all, the obvious get lots of sleep, keep warm, eat well and keep stress levels low.
 I know for many, this season can be added stress, but take time to pause about what is it necessary to do and what is caught up in commercial madness?

 So what to do if you have Flu?